clebert/pageobject/docs/api-references/class.md

 MyComponent.selector = 'div';
 ```

-A component class declares a concrete component type, it has one required property:
+A component class declares a concrete component type, it has one required static property:

 - [`ComponentClass.selector: string`][css-selectors]